tronprotocol/documentation-en/docs/introduction/overview.md

 2.&nbsp;Use an account already existed in TRON network to create an account

 ## 3.3 Key-pair Generation Algorithm
 Tron signature algorithm is ECDSA, curve used is SECP256K1.
-Private key is a random bumber, public key is a point in the elliptic curve.
+Private key is a random number, public key is a point in the elliptic curve.
 The process is: first generate a random number d to be the private key, then calculate P = d * G as the public key, G is the elliptic curve base point.

 ## 3.4 Address Format
 Use the public key P as the input, by SHA3 get the result H. The length of the public key is 64 bytes, SHA3 uses Keccak256.
 Use the last 20 bytes of H, and add a byte of 0x41 in front of it, then the address comes out.
 Do basecheck to address, here is the final address.
 All addresses start with 'T'.